Reducing Cognitive Load in Venue Search

 Initially explored multiple drop downs for different filters, but this caused too many clicks and potential cognitive overload.

-Consolidated multi-option filters into one drop down, and surfaced binary toggles next to it.
+To address this, I consolidated multi-option filters into one drop down, and surfaced binary toggles next to it.

-[ TRADEOFF #3 ]
+TRADEOFF #3

 Saved vs. Unsaved Separation